johan-gorter/autopilot/README.md

 ## Conclusions

-From what we have seen thusfar, we expect Copilot chat can complete the rest of the web application without encountering any new kinds of problems, so I think it is time to summarize what we have learned thusfar from this experiment.
+From what we have seen thusfar, we expect Copilot chat can complete the rest of the web application without encountering any new kinds of problems.
+You can checkout the branch `end-of-blog` to see the end result.
+Let's summarize what we have learned thusfar from this experiment.

 First of all, Github copilot is capable of much more than it currently advertises.
 It is definitely fully capable of creating a whole web application,